resteex0/dns-redirectors-report/README.md

 # D- baning for abusing bruteforce
 fail2ban example good for ban ssh bruteforce if you optimum security do audit and ban together

+# F- dont trust for any plugin connect to internet
+special internet browsers pluggines as firefox or chrome or IE is hidden agent for bad traffic and redirect dns query to special dns server , should be clean your environement by what you install what you select to work